 - Vocational education and career development

-Resource Specialist Services - available at every TK-12 school
+Resource Specialist Program Services (RSP) - available at every TK-12 school

 These services are available at every TK-12 school for students with disabilities and assigned to the general education classroom for most of the school day.
 The services focus on accessing grade-level content with grade-level peers, as well as individualized instructional supports.
-Each student is assigned a special education teacher (also called an Education Specialist) who is the student’s case manager.
-Resource Specialist services may be provided in a general education classroom and/or a separate setting as indicated in the student’s IEP.
+Each student is assigned a special education teacher (also called an Education Specialist), who is the student’s case manager.
+Resource Specialist services may be provided in the general education classroom and/or a separate setting as indicated in the student’s IEP.
 Students with low incidence disabilities may receive all, or a portion of their instruction, in a regular class and/or may also be enrolled in a separate class to receive specialized academic instruction as indicated in IEP.

-Separate Class or Special Day Class (SDC) - offered at some schools.
+Separate Class or Special Day Class (SDC) - available at some schools

-Access Transition Program (ages 18-22) - offered at some schools
+Access Transition Program (ages 18-22) - available at some schools

 Has completed 12th grade

 Has an IEP